taskcluster/taskcluster-docs/src/manual/vcs/github.md

           - master
 ```

+---

 ### A note on testing

 TaskCluster GitHub *will* use `.taskcluster.yml` files from pull requests.
 However,
 TaskCluster will not run any tasks that are not from a collaborator on a repo or a
 member of an organization.
 This is currently in-flux and subject to change.

+---

 ### Who Can Trigger Jobs?

 For security reasons only members of the Mozilla organization and repository
-collaborators can trigger taskcluster jobs.
+collaborators can trigger TaskCluster jobs.
 That is, to grant permissions to
-non-mozilla org members add them to a team, and make that team a repository
+non-Mozilla org members add them to a team, and make that team a repository
 collaborator.
 Read only permissions will suffice.

+---

-### Deadlines and the `{{ $fromNow }}` function
+### Deadlines and the fromNow function

 A function `{{ $fromNow }}` is included in the syntax so that users may specify
 consistent timeouts and deadlines.
-The function will accept parameters like: `
+The function will accept parameters like:
-'1 day' `, ` '3 hours' `, ` '1 hour' `, etc...
+`'1 day'`, `'3 hours'`, `'1 hour'`, etc.

 ```
 ---